Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 I really didn’t think I could get any bigger or go full term but I did.
 I was about 34 when I went on my maternity leave because I couldn’t work anymore, my job I was on my feet the whole 9 hours.

-Tip: Listen to your body.
+Tip: When expecting twins listen to your body.
 If something doesn’t seem right, or you are just too tired listen to your body, call into work or go to the doctors whatever it is that you need to do, do it.
 If you feel like you can’t work anymore because it’s getting too hard, talk to your boss and see if there is a different job or task that you can do that will be easier on you.
 If you can’t do that think about starting your maternity leave if you can.
 Bottom line, do what you need to do for you and your babies.

 3 weeks– By week 3 each zygote (fertilized egg) has developed into a ball of hundreds of cells called a blastocyst and is borrowing into the uterine lining.
 Your zygotes are smaller than a grain of salt.

 4 weeks– The zygotes are now embryos made up of two layers of cells which will be where all organs and body parts will develop.
-Your babies are the size of a poppyseed.
+Your babies are the size of a poppy seed.

 8 weeks– The twins already have arms and legs that bend by this week.
 Their hearts have been beating for two weeks at this time.
 The brain nerves are developing and starting to connect to one another.
 Your twins are the size of a raspberry.